eskeikim/MVVM-Weather-app/README.md

 ##  Jetpack Compose MVVM-WeatherMan App
 WeatherMan is an Android app that fetches Weather updates for currrent or any selected location with the new mordern UI tool Jetpack Compose.
-It uses openweathermap API.
+It uses openweathermap API to fetch weather data and Places API to fetch cities' geolocation.
 It has 4 screens:
  1. Fetches and displays weather data for a city for the day and also lists weather forecasts for the next 5 days in 3-hour interval.
  2. Search page - users can search for any city and display its weather data.
  3. Display weather data for search location.